bertrandcodes/code-problems-jsp/maxSubarray/README.md

 # Welcome to Week 3 of JSP!

 It is Dynamic Programming Week for toy problems.
-This type of interview prompt is very common, because it allows the interviewer to view your thought process in wrangling potentially high time/space complexity problems into an optimized set of sub-problems.
+This type of interview prompt is very common, because it allows the interviewer to observe your thought process in wrangling potentially high time/space complexity problems into an optimized set of sub-problems.

 If you need a refresher on dynamic programming, start with these resources before beginning.